gastonlucero/akka-http-ignite.g8/src/main/g8/README.md

 #### ScalaTest

-IotRoutesSpec class contains test for all the endpoints, the test are executed sequentially
+IotRoutesSpec class contains test for all endpoints.

 #### Curl test